openturns/otrobopt/python/doc/user_manual/user_manual.rst

 The definition of the the probabilistic objective/constraint is associated to the concept of :class:`~otrobopt.MeasureEvaluation`.

-Note that this measure evalution can be discretized over :math:`\theta` so as to define a deterministic optimization problem using :class:`~otrobopt.MeasureFactory`.
+Note that this measure evaluation can be discretized over :math:`\theta` so as to define a deterministic optimization problem using :class:`~otrobopt.MeasureFactory`.

+A measure evaluation can be used through :class:`~otrobopt.MeasureFunction` to expose generic function services.

 A robust optimization problem can be defined with :class:`~otrobopt.RobustOptimizationProblem`, and then solved using a